Skip to main content

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($570,000 median startup cost), Minnesota has higher costs for a Storage Unit Facility.
+Minnesota is one of the more affordable states for launching a Storage Unit Facility, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($546,000 median startup cost), Minnesota has higher costs for a Storage Unit Facility.

 StateEst.
 CostLLC Fee